 Northfield is a beautiful town in Southern Minnesota where you’ll find a ton of appreciation for the arts!
 This is the ideal day trip destination for anyone looking to gawp at local and international works of art once they’ve exhausted the plethora of art museums and galleries in the Twin Cities.
 For a town of around 20,000, there is a decent number of art galleries and a busy local theatre scene.

-For art buffs, you’ve got the Flaten Art Museum, the Northfield Arts Guild Gallery, and the Perlman Teaching Museum and theatre fans can enjoy the Northfield Arts Guild Theater and the performances run by the St. Olaf College Theater Department.
+You’ve got the Flaten Art Museum, the Northfield Arts Guild Gallery, and the Perlman Teaching Museum for art buffs.
+Theatre fans can enjoy the Northfield Arts Guild Theater and the performances run by the St. Olaf College Theater Department.

 See Related: Best Indoor Activities in Minnesota